mgd1984/the-way-of-code/README.md

 > "The code that can be named is not the eternal code.
 The function that can be defined is not the limitless function."

+## 🌊 Vision

+The Way of Code is a foundational resource designed to infuse the principles of vibe-coding into every AI development session.
+Whether you're using Cursor, Windsurf, Claude, or any other AI coding assistant, these timeless principles should guide the creation of elegant, harmonious code.

 ## 🎬 See The Way in Action

 *"The Vibe Coder leads by quiet example."* - Chapter 2